-What are my options if I owe more money than I can pay to the government?
-So assuming that you can't full pay your liability you have a couple of different choices, first if you only need a temporary to firm it you can request the IRS give you up to a hundred and twenty day extension to pay your taxes.
-The IRS we usually do so with little fuss if you need more than that the IRS is going to mandate that you get on a payment plan.
+So assuming that you can't full pay your liability, you have a couple of different choices.
+First if you only need a temporary solution, you can request the IRS give you up to a hundred and twenty day extension to pay your taxes.
+The IRS will usually do so with little fuss.
+If you need more than that, the IRS is going to mandate that you get on a payment plan: